 The first method NSPM uses is to direct assign costs whenever possible.
-For example, the distribution portion of an electric substation (that which is assigned to a Distribution FERC account function) and is located in the Twin Cities Metro Area can be directly assigned to the State of Minnesota jurisdiction based on location as it directly serves only customers in Minnesota.
-In addition, all gas transmission and distribution property is directly assigned to the jurisdiction based on where the property is located as defined within the PowerPlant system.
+For example, the distribution portion of an electric substation (that which is assigned to a distribution FERC account function) and is located in the Twin Cities metro area can be directly assigned to the Minnesota jurisdiction based on location as it directly serves only customers in Minnesota.
+In addition, all gas transmission and distribution property are directly assigned to the jurisdiction based on where the property is located as defined within the PowerPlan system.
 The Capital Asset Accounting organization maintains the capitalized property data.

-An O&M example of direct assignment (expense) would be either electric or gas special meter reading done in the Twin Cities Metro Area (assigned to a Distribution FERC account).
-The meters read are for customers in the State of Minnesota; therefore, the related costs are directly assigned to Minnesota jurisdiction.
+An O&M example of direct assignment (expense) would be either electric or gas special meter reading done in the Twin Cities metro area (assigned to a distribution FERC account).
+The meters read are for customers in the State of Minnesota; therefore, the related costs are directly assigned to the Minnesota jurisdiction.

 All regulatory expenses specific to a jurisdiction are directly assigned to that jurisdiction.
-For example, indirect assessments charged to NSPM, from the Minnesota Department of Commerce (DOC) and the Commission, are directly assigned to the Minnesota jurisdiction.
+For example, indirect assessments charged to NSPM, from the Minnesota Department of Commerce and the Commission, are directly assigned to the Minnesota jurisdiction.